Introduction

 Both BLDC and AC motors are viable choices for powering EVs, even though AC motors are preferred when performance and long-range are critical criteria.
 As with many other electronics applications, the key to this selection is to find the optimal balance between cost and performance.

-While there are many other types of electric motors, we will focus on the AC and BLDC/PMSM DC motors that are commonly seen on electric vehicles (EVs).
+While many other types of electric motors exist, we will focus on the AC and BLDC/PMSM DC motors commonly seen in electric vehicles (EVs).
 Consequently, the motor control algorithms used in EVs will depend on the kind of motor and control (open or closed loop).
 The latter requires the presence of sensors that can accurately determine the position of the motor at any given time.

 Trapezoidal control is among the simplest types of BLDC motor control.
 Even though it’s quite popular and reasonably priced, it has a torque ripple problem when driving.

 Sinusoidal control is generally considered to be an improvement over trapezoidal control.
 The main benefits of this control are less noticeable noise, higher torque at lower speeds, and more precise and seamless operation.
-To accomplish these, three currents are pushed into each of the three motor windings, and these currents vary smoothly and sinusoidally as the motor rotates.
-Precise rotor position measurement can be achieved using encoders or resolvers to provide smooth sinusoidal modulation of the motor currents while the motor rotates.
+To accomplish these, the system pushes three currents into each of the three motor windings, and the currents vary smoothly and sinusoidally as the motor rotates.
+The encoders or resolvers achieve precise rotor position measurement to provide smooth sinusoidal modulation of the motor currents while the motor rotates.

 While sinusoidal control is very successful at low motor speeds, it becomes limited at high motor speeds due to an increase in the frequency of the sinusoidal signal.
 At high speeds, torque production decreases and efficiency diminishes.

 The FOC approach aims to replicate the orthogonal relationship present in an AC or BLDC motor.
 A two-orthogonal component, FOC stands for variable frequency control of the stator in a three-phase motor.
-One component is the torque, which is determined by the motor speed and the location of the rotor; the other is the magnetic flux produced by the stator.
+Torque depends on motor speed and rotor position, while the stator generates magnetic flux.

-- Direct FOC: From flux estimation or measurement, the rotor flux angle is directly determined.
+- Direct FOC: From flux estimation or measurement, we directly determine the rotor flux angle.

-- Indirect FOC: The slip calculations and the available speed are used to deduce the rotor flux angle.
+- Indirect FOC: We use the slip calculations and the available speed to deduce the rotor flux angle.

-When using a dynamic model of an AC induction or BLDC motor, vector control can be computed with the use of intricate algorithms and knowledge of the terminal current and voltages.
+>When using a dynamic model of an AC induction or BLDC motor, we can compute vector control with intricate algorithms and knowledge of the terminal current and voltages.
 However, this method requires a lot of processing power to use well.

-Vector-based motor control has the natural benefit of being able to control multiple AC, PM-AC, or BLDC motors using the same scheme.
+Vector-based control allows uniform management of AC, PM-AC, and BLDC motors.
 The FOC technique allows brushless motors to reach up to 95% efficiency, which is efficient within the maximal speed range.
-Its accuracy and precise control also allow the motor speed to be decreased to almost 0 rpm.
+Its accuracy and precise control also allow us to decrease the motor speed to almost 0 rpm.

 Figure 1 is an example diagram for a three-phase BLDC motor control.
-Six power transistors are involved, one for each of the three phases, or three half-bridges altogether.
-Three PWM signals are typically used to activate them, and an MCU or integrated driver IC controls the timing and sequence of these signals.
+Six power transistors operate, one for each of the three phases, or three half-bridges altogether.
+Engineers use three PWM signals, timed by an MCU or driver IC, for activation.
 The microcontroller receives positional feedback from three Hall sensors.

 An analogous picture that illustrates how to control an AC induction motor is picture 2.
 Here, an accurate encoder interface provides the position feedback.